signal18/docs.signal18.io/02.installation/01.setup-instructions/docs.md

 Since 2.0 the architecture was split in a more traditional client-server providing multiple binaries:

-A server monitoring daemon that comes with different flavors based on included features : **replication-manager-(min, osc, tst, pro, arb)**.
+A server monitoring daemon that comes with different flavors based on included features : **replication-manager-( osc, tst, pro,arm, arb)**.

 And a command line client binary **replication-manager-cli** that is requesting actions to the monitoring daemon via a secured protocol.